 Difficulty level of challenges

-As senders, Hello! allows you to choose among three levels of difficulty.
+As senders, Tricks! allows you to choose among three levels of difficulty.
 You can choose from easy, medium and hard difficult levels.
 Easy challenges involving movement mean that the required shaking and turning of the phone will be moderate.
 With the geostrategic challenge easy level means that the radius of the meeting will be the narrowest and the recipient will be required to make fewer steps.
-If you select the most challenging, Hello! level, the radius of the location will be the widest, while the Shake, Spin and Panorama challenges will involve the intense shaking, spinning and phone directing.
+If you select the most challenging, Tricks! level, the radius of the location will be the widest, while the Shake, Spin and Panorama challenges will involve the intense shaking, spinning and phone directing.

 What’s the point of Tricks!?

 We won’t even try to deny it.
-Hello!, in itself, makes no sense.
+Tricks!, in itself, makes no sense.
 Some may say it is just another evidence of decadent society as we know it reaching its peak, to be followed by decomposition of ethical values going hand in hand with computer technology designed to encourage narcissism, social irresponsibility and nihilism.
-Hello! is bizarreness personified, resulting in devaluation of society on the one hand and yet, on the other, a fun, innovative and intriguing experience for your friends and family, who daily long for increasingly bold and groovy experiences.
+Tricks! is bizarreness personified, resulting in devaluation of society on the one hand and yet, on the other, a fun, innovative and intriguing experience for your friends and family, who daily long for increasingly bold and groovy experiences.
 You will also be able to get their ‘feedback’, make psychological assessment, and reward or punish them by presenting a challenge.
 We agree that true friendships can stand any test, but perhaps proposing a quick detective task, flavored with (dis)tasteful humor, might just be too good to resist.